bjohas/sendgmail/README.md

 sendgmail.py --message "..."
 sendgmail.py --mfile message.txt
 cat message.txt | sendgmail.py --mfile -
+cat message.txt | sendgmail.py [without --mfile or --message specfied]
 ```
-If the first options is used with the others, they are processed in the above order.
+If the first option is used with the others, they are processed in the above order.
+Note that you can send an empty message using `--message ""`.

 You can add another file as a signature:
 ```
 sendgmail.py --sfile signature.txt
 ```